DavidWells/analytics/packages/analytics-core/README.md

 export default function pluginExample(userConfig) {
   // return object for analytics to use return {
-    /* All plugins require a NAMESPACE */
+    /* All plugins require a name */
-    NAMESPACE: 'my-example-plugin',
+    name: 'my-example-plugin',
     /* Everything else below this is optional depending on your plugin requirements */
     config: {
       whatEver: userConfig.whatEver,